wmahfoudh/rooting-nook-glowlight/README.md

 # Rooting the Barnes & Noble NOOK GlowLight Plus (Linux)
-## and allowing by the way your NOOK to open Arabic eBooks
+# and allowing it to open Arabic eBooks

 *It's a pity that the NOOK with such interesting hardware is not able to read Arabic (and Hebrew) eBooks out of the box.
 The problem is in the stock application.
 Once rooted you can benefit from the full potential of the device like installing a [better launcher](https://kisslauncher.com/), use the integrated browser or a third party capable reader.*